 Current advances in next-generating sequencing techniques (e.g., ChIA-PET and RICH-PET) and nuclear imaging methods provide an unprecedented opportunity to decode the human nucleome—by modeling its spatial structures at various levels spanning a hierarchical three-dimensional (3D) structure (whole chromosome, segment, and particular loci), by studying the dynamics of its spatial structures across conditions and across time, and by integrating its structures with functional genomics datasets for functional interpretation.
 Such decoding of the nucleome raises unique computational challenges that require advances in data pre-processing, structural data modeling, data visualization, and data integration.
 To address these unique computational needs and challenges, we will build an integrative and comprehensive data-analysis platform we call the 3D Nucleome Modeling Engine (3D-NOME).
 With this computational engine, first, we will refine the hierarchical 3D structural nucleome models by integrating ChIA-PET datasets with nuclear imaging datasets and by implementing advanced multi-dimensional scaling (MDS) methods.
 Second, we will develop novel strategies to enable comparisons between 3D structures derived across different time points and conditions during cell differentiation.
 This will enable us to compare and contrast nucleome structures and their dynamics under different conditions, such as across time points during cellular differentiation.
 Third, we will integrate inferred nucleome structures with functional genomics datasets from public repositories including ENCODE and Roadmap Epigenomics projects as well as from experiments that we will conduct in human immune cells as part of this program.
 This integration will enable us to study and understand the functional meaning of 4D nucleome structures at the individual component-level as well as at the systems level.

 Aim 1.
 Engineer the multi-scale modeling platform for 3D genome structure prediction and visualization: We will develop our open-source, multi-scale modeling platform to provide accurate 3D models of genome structure, incorporating novel experimental data at multiple spatial scales.
 First, we will optimize the simulation and sampling engine to handle nuclear imaging data from 3D-FISH microscopy at the chromosomal level.
-Second, we will develop computational methods to rapidly calculate structures from this data using multidimensional scaling techniques.
+Second, we will develop more rapid computational methods to calculate structures from this data using multidimensional scaling techniques.
 Third, we will integrate these approaches with those we developed for ChIA-PET and other data to optimize our methods and refine our inferred structures.

 Aim 2.
 Develop computational methods for comparing structure ensembles: Understanding the functional importance of the 4D nucleome requires improvement in the visualization and analysis of structural ensembles.
-To address this issue, we will first develop methods for interactive analysis of a structural ensemble associated with a given experimental condition.
+To address this issue, we will first develop methods for interactive analysis of a structural ensemble associated with a specific experimental condition.
 Second, we will develop methods for comparison of ensembles across conditions, including identification of critical substructures robust across conditions.
 We will analyze these critical substructures in detail by dynamic modeling using Langevin dynamics accounting for polymer entanglement.
 Finally, we will investigate the dynamics of the structures macroscopically using rule-based modeling approaches that are efficient at large scales.

 Aim 3.
 Functionally annotate the 3D nucleome structure: To interpret the functional relevance and significance of the 4D nucleome structures, we will first annotate the inferred spatial structures with functional genomics datasets, such as transcriptomic, epigenomic datasets and GWAS SNPs.
 Second, we will incorporate the 3D information into the predictive machine-learning models we have built to understand regulatory mechanisms.
 Third, we will integrate DNA-DNA interaction networks obtained from ChIA-PET datasets with the spatial structures, to reveal the system-wide impact of functional spatial structures.